 The sleeve design for Megamix:Ninety utilises a stunning photograph from the 1987 Brian Aris' shoot, commissioned for the F.L.M.
 Album.
 The image is printed in close up and in black and white, with 'Megamix:Ninety' printed in orange lettering.

 The French and Scandinavian releases of Megamix:Ninety use the same design, but both the photograph and the lettering appear in black and white.
 All releases utilise a small Pierre Terrason shot of the girls on the back cover, alongside the track listing and chart information on the individual single releases combined into the mix.

-'Megamix Ninety' only received a very limited UK release on promotional 12” & promotional CD singles on the Supreme label.
-The 12" single came in a Supreme Record company logo sleeve and the label does not include the usual 'promotional copy' title.
+Megamix:Ninety only received a very limited UK release on 12” & promotional CD, on the Supreme label.
+However, the 12" single came in a Supreme Record company logo sleeve, instead of the picture sleeve used on the European release.

-It received a much wider release in Europe with official releases in Germany, France, Scandinavia and Belgium appearing over four formats – 7” and 12” vinyl and 3” and 5” CD.
-Interestingly there were some variations in the track listings between these releases.
+Megamix:Ninety received a much wider release in Europe, with official releases in Germany, France, Scandinavia and Belgium, appearing over four formats – 7” and 12” vinyl and 3” and 5” CD.
+Interestingly, there were some variations in the track listings between these releases.

 Promotional Test Press CD Release

-If there had been more time placed between Mel's death and the 'Megamix Ninety' release then perhaps it would have been embraced as a fitting and respectful tribute, and received a more extensive release and promotions schedule.
-However the lack of an official video, record company promotion and the timing of the release impacted greatly on it's chart position and the 'Megamix Ninety' did not repeat the success of the individual tracks that it comprised of.
+If there had been more time placed between Mel's death and the Megamix:Ninety release then, perhaps, it would have been embraced as a fitting and respectful tribute, and received a more extensive release and promotions schedule.
+However, the lack of an official video, record company promotion, and the timing of the release, impacted greatly on its chart positions, and the Megamix:Ninety did not repeat the success of the individual tracks of which it was comprised.